SpellholdStudios/RuadRofhessaItemUpgrade/ruad/readme/ruad-readme-english.txt

                             || 6 - Recent Changes ||
                             \\====================//

-Version beta 29.0.0 by Gwendolyne (, 2019)
+Version beta 29.0.0 (Hune 30, 2020)
+- Added ruad.ini metadata file to support AL|EN's "Project Infinity".
 - Renamed Setup-Ruad.tp2 -> ruad.tp2 to support AL|EN's "Project Infinity".
-- Added ruad.ini metadata file to support AL|EN's "Project Infinity".
+- Replaced `AUTHOR` keyword with `SUPPORT`.
+- Fixed a typo in `HANDLE_CHARSETS` function (replaced "infer_charset" with "infer_charsets").
+- Added `REQUIRE_PREDICATE` process to avoid installing the mod in inaccurate games (replaced old `ACTION_IF NOT FILE_EXISTS "Data/25Dialog.bif"` process).
+- Added components `DESIGNATED` numbers and "ruad_soa" and "ruad_tob" `LABELS`.
+- Added always.tpa library.
+- Externalized tp2 code into ruad_soa.tpa and ruad_tob.tpa libraries for more comfortable readability and maintenance.
-- Provided compatibility with 1PP and ToBEx.
+- Added native EET, 1PP and ToBEx compatibility.
+- Commented code as much as possible.
+- Fixed many items (see https://github.com/SpellholdStudios/RuadRofhessaItemUpgrade for details).
 - Converted inventory BAMs to EE: This feature attempts to modify traditional inventory BAMs so that both the large and small icons are utilized by the EE games.
 The inventory BAM must have two sequences, the first containing the "large" inventory icon frame and the second containing the "small" inventory icon frame to be processed.
 Inventory icon BAMs in the bam folder that meet these requirements are patched and saved back to the override folder.
-- Inventory items icons: fixed wrong transparency index (pure green [0.255.0] replaces old turquoise - a pretty annoying BAMWorkshop leftover :astonished:).
+- Inventory item icons: fixed wrong transparency index (pure green [0.255.0] replaces old turquoise - a pretty annoying BAMWorkshop leftover :astonished:).
-- dialog and script files: added Chapters compatibility with EET (variable %bg2_chapter_n% used and evaluated to set continuity chapter numbers).
+- dialog and script files: added Chapters compatibility with EET (variable "%bg2_chapter_n%" are evaluated to set continuity chapter numbers).
 - ruad.d: remove DestroyAllEquipment() action whenever possible.
 - Included BWP Fixpack Luca Piol's typo fix for ruad.d: replaced wrong misc6s item (Chunk of Illithium Alloy) with misc6w (Wooden Stake) to create Wooden Stake (u#blun03.itm).
 - Provided a Ruad portrait for EE game.
-- Added missing ruad.tra file in reload array HANDLE_CHARSETS function (v28 regression).
-- Second component (#10): removed AT_INTERACTIVE_EXIT command and added a require main component process, otherwise mod will crash the game if first component is not installed.
+- Second component (#10): removed `AT_INTERACTIVE_EXIT` command and added a require main component process, otherwise mod will crash the game if first component is not installed.
-- Reorganized components (DESIGNATED number) and added LABELS "ruad_soa" and "ruad_to*".
-- Added REQUIRE_PREDICATE process to avoid installing the mod in inaccurate games (replaced old ACTION_IF NOT FILE_EXISTS "Data/25Dialog.bif"`process).
-- Added always.tpa library.
+- Added foreign languages WeiDU prompts whenever possible.
-- Replaced AUTHOR keyword with SUPPORT.
-- Commented code as much as possible.
-- Updated and renamed readme file to ruad-readme-english.txt.
+- Renamed "titles" and "setup" .tra files to more accurate "setup" and "items" .tra files.
-- Updated items.tra files for compatibility with GW_UPDATE_ITM_DESCRIPTION_TO_EE WeiDU function requirements which automatically removes usability restrictions for EE games.
+- Updated "items.tra" files for compatibility with GW_UPDATE_ITM_DESCRIPTION_TO_EE WeiDU function requirements which automatically removes usability restrictions for EE games.
 And fixed restriction flags whenever relevant.
-- Added German, Italian (thanks Salk!) and Spanish WeiDU prompts.
-- Updated French and English translations.
-- Renamed titles and setup .tra files to more accurate setup and items .tra files.
+- Updated and renamed readme file to "bolsa-readme-english.txt", then moved it into new "readme" folder.
-- Renamed american language folder to english.
+- Renamed "american" language folder to "english".
 - Removed unused files.
-- Fixed many items (see https://github.com/GwendolyneFreddy/RuadRofhessaItemUpgrade for details).
+- Included Linux and Mac Os X versions in the same package (thanks AL|EN's Infinity Auto Packager tool!).
+- Added archive libiconv-1.9.2-1-src.7z with iconv licence info.
+- Uploaded mod to official Spellhold Studios GitHub mirror account.

 Version 28 (22 November 2018 by Deratiseur)
 - Added BG2EE compatibility.